bwolfson97/bwolfson97/README.md

 ### Hi there 👋

-I'm Brandon Wolfson, a deep learning engineer excited about innovation!
+I'm Brandon Wolfson, a machine learning engineer excited about deep learning and human learning!
 I attended UCLA where I studied computational mathematics and performed improv comedy! 🎭

 - 🔭 I’m currently working on applying deep learning to space! 🌠
 - 🌱 I’m currently learning PyTorch and Fast.ai and trying to win Kaggle contests! 🏆